danielsada/100daysofalgorithms/README.md

 For the following days, I'll keep adding coverage up to 100%

-- [x] Improved BFS coverage to 100% from 72%
+- [x] Improved BFS coverage to 92% from 72%

+Day 83:

+- [x] Improved BFS coverage from 92% to 100%
+- [x] Improved BST coverage from 78% to 93% and fixed bugs caught by UTs

 Things to implement when finished researching regular algorithms (due to the time they take)